Mom’s travel lessons added life to sights we visited

 Paestum and Pompeii — “Climbing through history is the best experience and leads to more.”

 My earliest memories of travel were from time spent climbing through the ruins of Pompeii and Paestum in Italy.
 I was probably about 5 years old.
 I always remember the giant Greek columns from the ruins of Paestum and the body casts that were displayed in the baths of Pompeii.
-It was about a decade later when I returned to Naples and eventually to these ruins that I put place names together with my toddler memories.
+It was about a decade later when I returned to Naples and eventually visited these ruins that I put place names together with my toddler memories.
 This was my first realization that Mom’s travel lessons were indeed important.

 Reflecting on those images today, I realize the impact and importance of experiencing travel and being exposed to photos and stories about history.
 These travels made later studies about Greek and Roman gods come to life.
 The chariot racecourses and amphitheater added a different dimension to movies like Ben Hur and Sparticus.

-Take public transportation and markets — “The only way to enjoy a city is to mix with the people.
+Take public transportation and visit markets — “The only way to enjoy a city is to mix with the people.
 Observing isn’t enough for understanding.”

-Learn the culture
+Learn the local culture

 This adage comes with more than simply discovering enjoyment.
 A trip to the shoe market in Naples, Italy, can teach one about real communications and understanding.
 Here is an example of one of Mom’s travel lessons.

 Friends of mine once went to shoe alley with me in Naples, Italy.
-The giant market had every kind of shoes stacked along the street.
+The giant market had every kind of shoe stacked along the street.
 There were hundreds of shoe vendors.
 This was a market that was based on bargaining.
 My friends spied a pair of Ferragamo shoes sitting on the top of a stack of boxes.
 I asked the vendor if they had the size shoe for my friends.
 He pulled out the exact pair; my friend tried on the shoes and was pleased with them.
 Then came the bargaining and purchasing parts of the deal.

 The vendor and I went back and forth about the price of the shoes.
 My friends impatiently asked how much the guy wanted.
 I told them.
 So they threw the money on the stack of boxes and walked off with their shoes.
 The vendor looked at me and said, “I’ve known you for a long time.
 Your friends…,” and he made a spitting action, “They insulted me.”